 "The PRP has the flexibility and support to meet the needs of trainees at all levels of research experience.
 This includes individuals who first explore a research career upon starting residency, like I did.
 I have benefited from the strong research infrastructure here, and had the opportunity to take courses through the Institute for Clinical Research and Education (ICRE) during residency.
 Soon I will graduate from the ICRE Certificate Program."

-Manivel Rengasamy, MD joined the PRP in 2015 under the mentorship of Lisa Pan, MD.
+Manivel Rengasamy, MD was appointed to our faculty in 2022 after being a postdoctoral scholar in the T32 Child and Adolescent Research Training program.
+He joined the PRP in 2015.
 His research centers around the role of cytokines in depression, with an ongoing research study supported by AACAP’s Pilot Research Award.
-His research was awarded at the national level from the Academy of Psychomatic Medicine.
-He also initiated a quality improvement project at WPIC involving brief telephone interventions to patients after discharge from inpatient adolescent psychiatric unit.
+His research was awarded at the national level from the Academy of Psychosomatic Medicine.
+He also initiated a quality improvement project at UPMC Western Psychiatric Hospital involving brief telephone interventions to patients after discharge from inpatient adolescent psychiatric unit.

 "The PRP was integral in providing me the opportunities and mentorship to developing my research career, particularly in being flexible in providing time to pursue my desired research activities."

 - Rengasamy M, McClain L, Gandhi P, Segreti AM, Brent D, Peters D, Pan L. Associations of plasma interleukin-6 with plasma and cerebrospinal fluid monoamine biosynthetic pathway metabolites in treatment-resistant depression.
 Neurology, Psychiatry and Brain Research.
 2018; 30:39-46.